KrakenEU/BOFKatz/Readme.md

 ## Integration

-BOFKatz is has been only tested with HavocC2 for the moment
+BOFKatz has been only tested with HavocC2 for the moment

 ## Credits